 Four steps for obtaining a master’s of information security

-- Understanding the program requirements Each individual college institution offering master’s degrees in information security will have its own views of what a desirable graduate school candidate should bring to the table.
+- Understanding the program requirements Each individual program offering master’s degrees in information security will have its own views of what a desirable graduate school candidate should bring to the table.
 All require at least a BS degree, some specifying that it be in a technical discipline or even computer science.
 Other requirements may include a minimum GPA threshold, usually 3.0 or higher, and GRE test scores.
 Waivers for the GRE tests are often granted for candidates with strong academic or professional backgrounds.
 Typically, the only other minimum application standards are a personal goal statement, personal and work references, current resume, and college transcripts.
 Pay attention to the requirements of each school, and whether it will necessitate more time, classwork, certifications, etc. in order to gain admission.
+Often programs will require a thesis or a capstone project to complete a master’s program so clarifying what is expected and the commitment involved might help with decision-making.

 - Program benefits A good master’s program should also provide guidance and help beyond just course offerings.
 Often this means career counseling, hosting industry expert panels, and assistance with internship and job placements.